ronilaukkarinen/md-wysiwyg-editor/docs/bugs-and-to-do.md

 * Removes trailing spaces from paragraphs (maybe fine)

 * Bug (SHBG article): Changes '\n| --- |' to '| \--- '
-  * When two tables in a row
+  * When two tables in a row (maybe only headerless?)
 * Seems to be breaking indented bullets... (try editing this bugs-and-to-do.md file to see).
 * Converts fancier HTML tables (and breaks them badly) -> update: use \<htmlprotect\> to protect them where needed